 What we do with the information we gather:

 We require this information to understand your needs and provide you with a better service, and in particular for the following reasons:

 Internal record keeping.

-We may periodically send you promotional information regarding new products, special offers or other information which we think you may find interesting using the information which you have provided.
+We may, or our chosen third party partners, periodically send you promotional information regarding new products, special offers or other information which we think you may find interesting using the information which you have provided.